A Complete Guide to Travellers SIM Cards in Vanuatu

 Mobile phone reception for calls and texts is available across most populated areas in Vanuatu, particularly in Port Vila (Efate) and Luganville (Espiritu Santo).

-This makes Digicel a good option for travellers planning to visit less-developed islands or remote communities, or those spending time away from main town centres.
-While data speeds may vary by location, Digicel remains a reliable choice for basic connectivity and voice services across much of the country.
+This makes Digicel a solid option for travellers planning to visit less-developed islands or remote communities.
+While data speeds may vary by location, Digicel remains reliable for basic connectivity and voice services across much of the country.

 5 Tips for Using Your Phone in Vanuatu